StorjOld/dataserv-client/README.rst

 **Start your farmer node**

-Optionally specify the path to store data path and available space.
+Optionally specify the path to store data and the available space.

 ::